CI-CD-Fusion-Hub/ci-cd-fusion-hub-frontend/README.md

 npm run preview
 ```
 This will serve the production build for previewing.

+## Environment Configuration

+By following these steps, you can configure the backend URL for your application.
+Make sure not to share sensitive information in your `.env` file, and keep it secure.

+1. Duplicate the `.env-template` file in the project root directory.

+2. Rename the duplicated file to `.env`.

+3. Open the `.env` file and set the `VITE_backendUrl` variable to your actual backend API URL.
+For example: `VITE_backendUrl=https://localhost:8111/api/v1`

 ### Project Structure
 The project structure is organized as follows: